 Monsanto knew exactly how dangerous the PCBs were, but chose to keep it secret, altering documents and forcing changes to study results to keep the secret.
 Though they were forced to pay $700 million in fines in 2003, they have not apologized or taken responsibility.

 On top of that, after polluting waterways all over the world, Monsanto proceeded to buy up said waterways, filter the water and sell it back to the public, making a double profit.

 Among Monsanto’s worst acts is its attempt to completely monopolize the world’s seed supply.
 The company has spent over $8 billion in recent years buying up seed companies – including organic seed companies – and making it illegal for farmers to retain the seeds from their crop for the following year’s planting.
-That means farmers are forced to pay Monsanto for new seeds, again and again.
+That means farmers are always looking for how to make 10k fast, since they’re forced to pay Monsanto for new seeds, again and again.
 Many of Monsanto’s genetically modified seeds produce plants that are reportedly dependent upon Monsanto herbicides, pesticides and fertilizers.